pizzaserved/mjapi.io/src/blog/_posts/2025-09-16-mjapi-launch-the-real-one.md

 </audio>
 </div>

-hi, I'm Lucian, and this is mjapi - an image and video generator that reads your mind
+hi, and this is mjapi - an image and video generator that reads your mind

 we've "launched" a few times already, but this one? this one's for real